cathytham/Cart498-GenAI-A4/README.md

 # Jungian Dream Analysis Machine
-The Jungian Dream Analysis Machine is a web application that allow users to submit their dreams.
-Then, it will analyze it based on Carl Jung's analytical psychology principles.
+The Jungian Dream Analysis Machine is a web application that allows users to submit their dreams.
+It will analyze it based on Carl Jung's analytical psychology principles.
 The application will generate both textual interpretations and visual representations of the submitted dream.

 ## Implementation
 I have implemented Jungias ideas into prompt by providing a detail description of the type of response we want, based on Carl Jung's psychological theories.
 It focuses on concepets like archetypes, the collective unconscious, and individuation.
 Initially, I experiemented with a less detail prompt but later decided to refined it to make sure it aligned closely with Jungian principles.